milvus-io/milvus-docs/site/en/adminGuide/resource_group.md

     # Succeeded in moving 2 node(s) from __default_resource_group to rg.
     ```

-5. Load collections and partitions to a resource group
+5. Load collections and partitions to a resource group.

     Once there are query nodes in a resource group, you can load collections to this resource group.
 The following snippet assumes that a collection named `demo` already exists.